 Bio

 I’m an economics PhD student at UC San Diego.
 I study development and environmental economics to try to improve the lives of the poor.
-I am particularly interested in lead poisoning in developing countries and what to do about it.
+I’m motivated by lead poisoning in developing countries and how to prevent it.
 I have a master’s from MIT and a bachelor’s from Bowdoin College.

 Email: mjarrell@ucsd.edu